-If you’re tired of using smelly vinegar and messy food coloring on your Easter eggs, you’re not alone.
-We’ve combed the web to find genius dye-free Easter decorating ideas, using everything from tissue paper to watercolors.
+Considering ditching the smelly vinegar and dye tablets to decorate your Easter eggs this year?
+We’ve combed the web to find genius dye-free Easter decorating ideas, using everything from tissue paper to tempera paint.
 Some are still messy (these are kids we’re dealing with, after all), but they’re all super fun.
-Keep reading to get inspired.
+Scroll down to get inspired.

 Have a confetti party with this festive idea from Brit + Co.
 Kids can pick out their favorite colors of tissue paper, then brush the confetti on the eggs with a layer of Mod Podge.
 Sticky, but so worth it!
 Get the instructions by clicking here.